 Liberty Counsel is back with their annual list of where you shouldn’t be shopping this year because some stores dare use the phrase “Happy Holidays” instead of “Merry Christmas” in their advertising.

-This year, you better not waste your time on Garmin:
+This year, you better not waste your time on Tractor Supply Company… where I know you’re all planning your holiday shopping:

-Liberty Counsel has you all taken care of.
-Just go to Chick-fil-A. Or Hobby Lobby.
+You guessed it: Just go to Hobby Lobby.
 Or Cracker Barrel.
+Or David Barton’s WallBuilders.
 They’re all “Nice.”
-So is Mrs. Fields Cookies:

 Liberty Counsel really believes Christianity is under attack every time someone says, “Happy Holidays.”
 They don’t give a shit that there are non-Christian customers out there and they certainly don’t care that there are other holidays being celebrated this December other than Christmas.
 With them, you’re either Friend or Foe, Nice or Naughty, Christian or “Other.”